mmikowski/powercss/README.md

 </html>
 ```

-This document is structure so that JavaScript handles all rendering.
 Our strategy is to first render the CSS, then the HTML,
 and *then* enable analytics.
+On load, the `body` is not displayed.
+This is changed once the PowerCSS stylesheet is written and enabled.

 ### 2. Start a JavaScript file
 Now let's start a JavaScript file named to `pcss._ex001_.js` to